clulab/tomcat-text/README.md

     sbt "runMain org.clulab.asist.RunDialogAgent mqtt {hostname} {port}"

+To connect to a broker on localhost at the MQTT default port (1883), the agent can be started using "mqtt" as its sole argument.

+    sbt "runMain org.clulab.asist.RunDialogAgent mqtt"

-When run on the message bus, the agent will analyze messages received on two topics:
+When run on the message bus, the agent will analyze chat messages and ASR messages.

 ### Chat messages